dzhan111/cis1912-final/README.md

 This project is a full-stack expense tracking application deployed on AWS using Infrastructure as Code (IaC).
 The application allows users to track expenses by category, view summaries, and manage their spending data through a React-based frontend and Flask REST API backend.

+## People in the group
+Benjamin Xu
+David Zhan
+Zihao Zhou

 ### DevOps Accomplishments

 The primary focus of this project was implementing a complete DevOps pipeline and cloud infrastructure: